Kolonia Poczesna: History

 In the inter-war and post-war period, the village was the seat of the gromada in the Gmina Poczesna, Częstochowa County, Kielce Voivodship.
 During World War II, 5 inhabitants of the village died - two soldiers - participants of the defensive war of 1939, one soldier of the Home Army, two were murdered by German soldiers.
-In the years 1954–1973 Kolonia Poczesna was part of the gromada Poczesna, in the Częstochowa County, in the Stalinogród Voivodship (from 1956 Katowice).
+In 1954–1973 Kolonia Poczesna was part of the gromada Poczesna, in the Częstochowa County, in the Stalinogród Voivodship (from 1956 Katowice).
 There are public buildings in the village: health center, primary school named after Gustaw Morcinek, kindergarten and fire station.
 The Municipal Complex of Health Centers is located in a building built in 1937, where before World War II there was a primary school named after Józef Piłsudski.
 The building underwent a major renovation in 2009–2010.
 In 1965, with the support of the "Osiny" Iron Ore Mine, a primary school building (the so-called millennium) was built.
 In 2011, after the demolition of the old school, a new building was opened.
 The Volunteer Fire Department has been based in the present place since 1926.
-The fire station was built in the years 1954–1962.
+The fire station was built in 1954–1962.

 In 2008, the town was inhabited by 1,026 people.
 In the 1970s and 1980s, an estate of single-family houses was established in the former parish fields.

 In 2010, the town was hit by a flood as a result of the flooding of the Warta River.